 Digititan has been working with Microsoft to train unemployed Information Technology graduates as part of the Student to business initiative.
 This program was instrumental in providing unemployed graduates with industry skills for employability.
 Digititan also worked with Microsoft to introduce the Microsoft Academy program into the TVET Colleges.

-We have also partnered with the Gauteng Enterprise Propeller (GEP) to provide Digital Skills training to Small, Micro and Medium Enterprises within the Gauteng province.
+We have also worked with the Gauteng Enterprise Propeller (GEP) to provide Digital Skills training to Small, Micro and Medium Enterprises within the Gauteng province.
 The aim of this initiative was to assist emerging enterprises to establish their online presence and to enable e-commerce activities within these businesses.

 Digititan has been working with the Visible Policing Division within the South African Police Service to train unemployed youth and interns in Information Technology skills.
 This program was initiated by the South Police as an instrument for crime prevention by equipping unemployed youth with relevant skills to prevent crime escalation in various communities across the country.